flowground/amazonaws-com-dms-connector/README.md

 - API Key
 ## Actions

+### AddTagsToResource
-### Adds metadata tags to an AWS DMS resource, including replication instance, endpoint, security group, and migration task.
-These tags can also be used with cost allocation reporting to track cost associated with DMS resources, or used in a Condition statement in an IAM policy for DMS.
+> Adds metadata tags to an AWS DMS resource, including replication instance, endpoint, security group, and migration task.
+These tags can also be used with cost allocation reporting to track cost associated with DMS resources, or used in a Condition statement in an IAM policy for DMS.<br/>

 #### Input Parameters
 * `Action` - _required_